awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 + [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html)
 + [PutParameter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutParameter.html)

-When using IAM policies to restrict access to Systems Manager parameters, we recommend that create and use *restrictive* IAM policies\.
+When using IAM policies to restrict access to Systems Manager parameters, we recommend that you create and use *restrictive* IAM policies\.
 For example, the following policy allows a user to call the `DescribeParameters` and `GetParameters` API operations for a limited set of resources\.
 This means that the user can get information about and use all parameters that begin with `prod-*`\.

 ```
 {